SoTA with Less: MCTS-Guided Sample Selection for Data-Efficient Visual Reasoning Self-Improvement: Related work

 \section{Related work}

-\paragraph{Large language model reasoning} Simulating human-like thinking processes through intermediate reasoning steps has significantly improved the performance of large language models (LLMs) on tasks that require reasoning~\cite{jaech2024openai}.
-One family of methods focuses on explicitly controlling the structure or format of the model’s outputs, such as by applying Chain-of-Thought (CoT) prompting~\cite{wei2022chain} and Self-Consistency~\cite{wang2022self}.
-Related lines of work include more elaborate reasoning strategies like Tree of Thoughts~\cite{yao2023tree} or Graph of Thoughts~\cite{besta2024graph}.
-Additionally, some approaches involve supervised fine-tuning (SFT) on curated datasets with reasoning annotations~\cite{muennighoff2025s1,ye2025limoreasoning}.
-Researchers have also explored process reward models~(PRMs) that encourage systematic thought processes~\cite{lightman2023let,uesato2022solving,wang2023math,lai2024step,zhang2025lessons,luo2024improve}.
-Others incorporate search techniques, including Monte Carlo Tree Search (MCTS) or beam search, to refine or verify reasoning paths~\cite{xie2024monte,xin2024deepseek,chen2024alphamath,gao2024interpretable,hao2023reasoning,wang2024towards}.
-Recently, large-scale RL with outcome-based reward functions has been leveraged~\cite{guo2025deepseek} to elicit powerful reasoning capabilities in LLMs.
-In this paper, we focus on how to use large-scale RL to enhance the reasoning ability of VLMs.
+\paragraph{Large language model reasoning} Simulating human-like thinking processes through intermediate reasoning steps has significantly improved the performance of large language models (LLMs) on tasks that require reasoning~\citep{jaech2024openai}.
+One family of methods focuses on explicitly controlling the structure or format of the model’s outputs, such as by applying Chain-of-Thought (CoT) prompting~\citep{wei2022chain} and Self-Consistency~\citep{wang2022self}.
+Related lines of work include more elaborate reasoning strategies like Tree of Thoughts~\citep{yao2023tree} or Graph of Thoughts~\citep{besta2024graph}.
+Additionally, some approaches involve supervised fine-tuning (SFT) on curated datasets with reasoning annotations~\citep{muennighoff2025s1,ye2025limoreasoning}.
+Researchers have also explored process reward models~(PRMs) that encourage systematic thought processes~\citep{lightman2023let,uesato2022solving,wang2023math,lai2024step,zhang2025lessons,luo2024improve}.
+Others incorporate search techniques, including Monte Carlo Tree Search (MCTS) or beam search, to refine or verify reasoning paths~\citep{xie2024monte,xin2024deepseek,chen2024alphamath,gao2024interpretable,hao2023reasoning,wang2024towards}.
+Recently, large-scale RL with outcome-based reward functions has been leveraged~\citep{guo2025deepseek} to elicit powerful reasoning capabilities in LLMs.
+Unlike prior uses of MCTS at inference time~\citep{xie2024monte,xin2024deepseek,gao2024interpretable}, we employ MCTS during training to assess sample difficulty and curate a high-impact training subset for RFT.
+We focus on how to use large-scale RL to enhance the reasoning ability of VLMs.